BHariKrishnaReddy/JavaStack/README.md

 Synchronized Methods: These methods are used to control access to shared resources in a multi-threaded environment.
 Only one thread can execute a synchronized method at a time.

 Native Methods: These methods are implemented in a language other than Java, typically in C or C++.
 They are used to access system resources or to provide low-level functionality that is not available in Java.

+---

+Methods in JAVA

+1. If a method is static you need to call it with class when required !
+2. If a method is non-static you need to call it with the instance or Object of the class when required !
+3. You can not call a Static method inside Non_static them dierctly (Use 1 to call) and viceversa (Use 2 to call)